featurevisor/featurevisor/docs/feature-management.md

 Feature management is a great way to experiment with new features of your product, and learn from the feedback you get from your users.
 Simple on/off switches are not enough to do this.
 You need to be able to test out multiple variations of your feature, and see which one performs the best.

-That's where multivariate testing (often called A/B testing) comes in.
+That's where A/B testing and multivariate testing come in.
 You can define multiple variations of your feature, and expose them to a small percentage of your users.
 You can then measure the performance of each variation, and decide which one to roll out to the rest of your users.

 ## Establishing a workflow